martinvinaes/accountabilitycourse/README.md

 * Arceneaux, Kevin.
 2006.
 “The federal face of voting: Are elected officials held accountable for the functions relevant to their office?”
 Political Psychology 27(5):731–754.
 * Ashworth, Scott.
 2012.
 “Electoral accountability: recent theoretical and empirical work.”
 Annual Review of Political Science 15:183–201.
 * Berry, Christopher R and William G Howell.
 2007.
 “Accountability and local elections: Rethinking retrospective voting.”
 Journal of Politics 69(3):844–858.
-* Besley, Timothy, Torsten Persson and DanielMSturm.
+* Besley, Timothy, Torsten Persson and Daniel M. Sturm.
 2010.
 “Political competition, policy and growth: theory and evidence from the US.”
 The Review of Economic Studies 77(4):1329–1352.
 * Bisgaard, Martin.
 2015.
 “Bias Will Find a Way: Economic Perceptions, Attributions of Blame, and Partisan-Motivated Reasoning during Crisis.”
 The Journal of Politics 77(3):849–860.
 * Carlin, Ryan E. and Shane P. Singh.
 2015.
 “Executive Power and Economic Accountability.”
 The Journal of Politics 77(4):1031–1044.
 * Healy, Andrew J, Neil Malhotra and Cecilia Hyunjung Mo.
 2010.
 “Irrelevant events affect voters’ evaluations of government performance.”
 Proceedings of the National Academy of Sciences 107(29):12804–12809.